-The Armed Forces of the Philippines Retirement and Separation Benefits System (AFPRSBS or the "System" for brevity) was created and duly organized under and by virtue of Presidential Decree (PD) No. 361 which was promulgated on December 30,1973.
+The Armed Forces of the Philippines Retirement and Separation Benefits System (AFPRSBS or the "System") was created and duly organized under and by virtue of Presidential Decree (PD) No. 361 which was promulgated on December 30,1973.
 It was established as a funding mechanism to ensure the continuous payment of retirement and separation benefits due to the members of the Armed Forces of the Philippines (AFP).
 The System formally started its operations in 1976.
 To further strengthen the viability of its operations, certain provisions of PD No. 361 pertaining to membership and rate of contributions were amended by PD No. 1656 dated December 21, 1979 and PD No. 1909 dated March 22, 1984.

-The System was not able to discharge its mandate originally set out in PD No. 361 because it has not paid a single peso for retirement benefits of the retiring AFP personnel.
-All payments of retirement benefits to AFP military personnel, before and after the promulgation of its Charter, have been made from the regular annual appropriation of AFP as set out in the General Appropriation Act (GAA).
+The System was not able to discharge its mandate originally set out in PD No. 361.
 Thus, Executive Order (EO) Nos.
-590 and 590A were issued on December15, 2006 and January 31, 2007, respectively, mandating the deactivation of the AFPRSBS and directing the transfer of its assets in trust to a government financial institution (GFI).
+590 and 590A were issued on December 15, 2006 and January 31, 2007, respectively, mandating the deactivation of the AFPRSBS and directing the transfer of its assets in trust to a government financial institution (GFI).
+On April 8, 2016, Memorandum Order (MO) No. 90, s.
+2016, was issued directing the abolition of the AFPRSBS, privatization of its subsidiaries and for other purposes.
+The said MO repealed or modified all other issuances that are inconsistent with it.

 The Board of Liquidators (BOL), consisting of nine (9) regular and one alternate members, is the policy making body of the System.
 All members were appointed by the AFP Chief of Staff who also appointed the President/Chief Executive Officer (CEO) and the Executive Vice President (EVP)/Chief Operating Officer (COO) of the System.
 The President/CEO, as well as the EVP/COO, takes charge of the day-to-day affairs of the organization.
-As at December 31, 2020, the System has 58 regular, 36 casual, 4 contractual and 14 project-hired employees or a total workforce of 112 personnel.
+As at December 31, 2021, the System has 56 regular, 35 casual, five (5) contractual and 21 project-hired employees or a total workforce of 117 personnel.

-The financial statements of the System as of and for the year ended December 31, 2020 (including the comparative financial statements as of and for the year ended December 31, 2019) were authorized and approved for issue on April 12, 2021.
+The financial statements of the System as of and for the year ended December 31, 2021 (including the comparative financial statements as of and for the year ended December 31, 2020) were authorized and approved for issue by the Board on April 20, 2022.

 The registered business and office address of the System is at No. 424 Capinpin Avenue, Camp General Emilio Aguinaldo, Quezon City.
-It has no other offices within and outside the Philippines, except for a Satellite Office located at No. 70, Commission Civil Street corner Lincoln Street, Jaro, Iloilo City.
+It has no other offices within and outside the Philippines, except for a satellite office located at No. 70, Commission Civil Street corner Lincoln Street, Jaro, Iloilo City.